Climate-CAFE/Climate-CAFE.github.io/_sources/data_management.md

 ### Human Subjects

-This project includes human subject data collected as secondary data from X. It comprises nationally representative data collected over a long time period on Medicare beneficiaries (2000-2019), totaling approximately 45 million individuals per year.
-This data is governed by an existing Data Use Agreement (DUA) with CMS and the Harvard T.H.
-Chan School of Public Health (HSPH) Institutional Review Boards (IRB).
-Patient health information will be protected according to the existing DUA with CMS, ensuring data security within the secure cluster, and adherence to CMS's cell suppression policy.
+This project includes human subject data collected as secondary data from X (RESEARCHER TO ADD DETAILS)

 All final data products will be shared and preserved in an analysis-ready format, allowing for future studies.
 Metadata, documentation, and standard operating procedures (SOP) for data processing will be shared with each dataset to facilitate interpretation.
 Harvard Dataverse supports widely used metadata schemas, ensuring compliance with the latest research dissemination standards, including FAIR principles.